sisihagen/website/content/en/blog/2019/10/the-financiers-of-the-mass-murder.md

 title: "The financiers of the mass murder"
 date: 2019-10-30
 tags: "Society"
+geo: "Europe"
+draft: false
 shorttext: "Switzerland is not going to war, it finances it with investments of almost $ 9 billion in nuclear weapons."
-draft: false
 lang: en
 cover: "society"
 ---